 Endotracheal Aspirates is less invasive and less costly in detecting ventilator-associated pneumonia, a common hospital infection in the era of COVID-19

 PHOENIX, Ariz. — Oct.
-1, 2020 — As ventilator use in hospitals skyrockets during the COVID-19 pandemic, results of a study by HonorHealth Research and Innovation Institute, the Translational Genomics Research Institute (TGen), City of Hope, and the University of Arizona suggests there may be a better way to diagnose ventilator-associated pneumonia (VAP).
+1, 2020 — As ventilator use in hospitals skyrockets during the COVID-19 pandemic, results of a study by HonorHealth Research Institute, the Translational Genomics Research Institute (TGen), City of Hope, and the University of Arizona suggests there may be a better way to diagnose ventilator-associated pneumonia (VAP).

 The findings of this study, which was supervised by Patrick Pirrotte, Ph.D., Director of TGen’s Collaborative Center for Translational Mass Spectrometry, were published today in the scientific journal Molecular & Cellular Proteomics.

 Intensive care unit (ICU) patients with prolonged hospitalizations, and in need of a mechanical device to help them breathe, are at high risk for developing VAP, which can increase the length and cost of hospital stays by as much as $50,000 per patient.
 VAP is associated with 60% of all hospital-acquired infections.
 VAP is also associated with more than half of ICU antibiotic use, which can lead to multi-drug resistance.

 Currently, the most common way of diagnosing VAP and guiding treatment options is through the use of bronchoalveolar lavage (BAL), in which an invasive bronchoscope is passed through the mouth or nose deep into the patient’s airway and lungs, with a measured amount of fluid introduced and then collected for examination.